-Fancying an upgrade?
-If you’re thinking of buying a used motorhome, a visit to your local dealer could be fruitful…
+Fancying an upgrade or thinking of dipping your toe into motorhoming?
+If you’re thinking of buying a used second-hand motorhome a visit to your local dealer could be fruitful…

 So, your heart’s set on owning a motorhome.
 Why?
 It’s a simple enough question, but it’s a great place to start.
 View such a vehicle as a means to an end – do you want to take weekends away?
 Go long-term touring in all weathers?
 Or use it in conjunction with your favourite activities?

 Whatever you want to use a motorhome for, buying from a specialist dealer makes sense.
-They have the product expertise, plus the support back-up of workshops – also staffed with qualified technicians – to help with servicing, the fitting of accessories and any other after-care, including fixing things properly if something goes wrong.
+They have the product expertise, plus the supporting back-up of workshops – also staffed with qualified technicians – to help with servicing, the fitting of accessories, and any other after-care, including fixing things properly if something goes wrong.

 True, there are other places you can buy a secondhand motorhome – privately, from a car dealer or similar who’s taken one in part-exchange, or even online.
 But, assuming you have the budget, a retailer that specialises in motorhomes makes most sense.
 Indeed, it’s where the vast majority of people buy such vehicles.